thaipduong/ROS_Multidrone/scripts/README.md

 What these scripts do:
-start_sim.sh takes in number of drones as cmdline parameter and start the individual components of the simulation (launch gazebo, start ros nodes, and have drones communicate between ROS and Gazebo).
+launch_sim.sh takes in number of drones as cmdline parameter and start the individual components of the simulation (launch gazebo, start ros nodes, and have drones communicate between ROS and Gazebo).

-start_sim.sh delegates to individual scripts for starting gazebo (start_gazebo.sh) and running the drones separately (start_ros_nodes.sh and start_drones.sh).
+launch_sim.sh delegates to individual scripts for starting gazebo (start_gazebo.sh) and running the drones separately (start_ros_nodes.sh and start_drones.sh).
 1. Launch gazebo simulation (https://dev.px4.io/en/simulation/ros_interface.html)
      - Associated script under ROS_Sim/scripts, run with ./start_gazebo.sh [firmware_location]